Satyaki0924/System-Design-in-Java/LowLevelDesign/2.UML/readme.md

 - **Definition:** A class implements an interface.
 - **Example:** `Car` implements `Drivable`.
 - **UML Notation:** Dotted line with a hollow triangle pointing at the interface (`- - - - - - ▷`).

----

-Use these explanations to document relationships in your Java code and diagrams for better clarity and correctness.